 The Society files income tax returns in the U.S. federal jurisdiction.
-The Society is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2012.
-The Society's sales and meals tax returns for the period from October, 2010 through March, 2013 were examined during 2014, resulting in additional taxes and penalties of \$51,117.
-There were no such examinations during 2015.
+The Society is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2013.

 9 - FAIR VALUES OF FINANCIAL INSTRUMENTS

 The Society follows the provisions of Financial Accounting Standards Board Accounting Standards Codification Topic 820, Fair Value Measurements and Disclosures (ASC Topic 820) which provides the framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).